Murder of Chester Poage: Elijah Page

 Furthermore, a psychiatrist had testified that Page was sane and of fairly average intelligence.
 Asked by an investigator what Poage could've done to deserve what happened to him, Page replied, "He never done any wrong to us.
 I mean he was always nice.
 He just tried to be our friend and stuff."
 While Page did show some signs of remorse, prosecutors questioned his sincerity.
-While in jail, Page had talked about the murder with numerous fellow inmates.
+In jail, Page had talked about the murder with numerous fellow inmates.

 His cellmate, Eric Ollila, testified that during his seven days with page, Page had talked about the crime daily, both to him and twelve others in his cellblock about the crime.
-As he spoke of the crime, he talked about with any show of emotion.
+As he spoke of the crime, he talked about it without any show of emotion.
 His only concern was that he hoped he would not be sentenced to death.
-When Page suspected that Ollia had been interviewed about these conversations.
+Page suspected that Ollila had been interviewed about these conversations.
 He also wrote a letter in which he threatened to rape a female guard who'd upset him.